HSBC to pay $470 mln to resolve mortgage servicing probe by U.S. govt, states

-(Reuters) - HSBC Holdings Plc will pay $470 million to settle parallel U.S. federal and state civil charges alleging the bank’s mortgage servicing arm engaged in abusive foreclosure and loan origination practices, government officials announced on Friday.
+WASHINGTON, Feb 5 (Reuters) - HSBC Holdings Plc will pay $470 million to settle parallel U.S. federal and state civil charges alleging the bank’s mortgage servicing arm engaged in abusive foreclosure and loan origination practices, the New York Attorney General’s office said on Friday.

 The mortgage settlement resolves claims brought against the London-based bank by the Justice Department, the Consumer Financial Protection Bureau, the Department of Housing and Urban Development, and 49 states plus the District of Columbia.

-“We are pleased to have reached this settlement and believe it is a positive result that benefits American homeowners and the US housing industry,” said Kathy Madison, the chief executive officer of HSBC Finance Corp.

-She added the bank has worked to “stay focused on home preservation” and make foreclosure “a last resort option.”

-The HSBC accord largely mirrors a 2012 national mortgage settlement that federal and state officials struck with five of the country’s largest banks, including Bank of America and JPMorgan Chase & Co.
+The New York Attorney General’s office said the HSBC accord largely mirrored a 2012 national mortgage settlement that federal and state officials struck with five of the country’s largest banks, including Bank of America and JPMorgan Chase & Co.

 The national mortgage settlement came in the aftermath of the 2007-2009 housing crisis, when many people lost their homes to foreclosure.